flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

 * Section 3 - [INIT B - PROG - PERF](#section-3)

-The simBrief route used for this guide can be found - [here](https://www.simbrief.com/ofp/flightplans/EGFFEGCC_PDF_1620029221.pdf)
+The simBrief Route used in this guide - [Available Here](../assets/beginner-guide/sample-ofp.pdf)

 ***